chandanhpcic/docs/source/troubleshooting/boot.rst

 ..
 Note::

-    To enter the loader prompt press :code:`3` when the OPNsense boot menu is visible
+    To enter the loader prompt press :code:`3` when the Reticen8 boot menu is visible

 After installation, you could persist these settings in :menuselection:`System --> Settings --> Tunables`